National Collegiate Athletic Association: Late 1990s

 In 1999, the NCAA was sued for discriminating against female athletes under Title IX for systematically giving men in graduate school more waivers than a woman to participate in college sports.
 In National Collegiate Athletic Association v.
 Smith, 525 U.S. 459 (1999) the U.S. Supreme Court ruled that the NCAA was not subject to that law, without reviewing the merits of the discrimination claim.

 Over the last two decades recruiting international athletes has become a growing trend among NCAA institutions.
 For example, most German athletes outside of Germany are based at US universities.
 For many European athletes, the American universities are the only option to pursue an academic and athletic career at the same time.
 Many of these students come to the US with high academic expectations and aspirations.

 In 2009, Simon Fraser University in Burnaby, British Columbia, Canada, became the NCAA's first non-US member institution, joining Division II.
 In 2018, Division II membership approved allowing schools from Mexico to apply for membership; CETYS of Tijuana, Baja California expressed significant interest in joining at the time.
+However, Simon Fraser announced in 2025 that it had applied to return to Canada's national governing body of U Sports, and would leave the NCAA in 2027 if its application was accepted.